 In 1991, Clarence Thomas’ Supreme Court nomination and Anita Hill’s Senate testimony ignited the combined fuel of racism, sexism, and violence that was seeping out of our history.
 In response, more than 1600 signatories and their allies, as African American Women in Defense of Ourselves, signed a public proclamation of outrage and resistance that still echoes today.
-Read the full proclamation here.

 Immediately following Anita Hill’s testimony, three women, Elsa Barkley Brown, Deborah King and Barbara Ransby launched an effort to raise funds to buy ads in several newspapers, including a full page in the New York Times.
-Galvanized women raised over $50,000 in just a few weeks, in an era without cell phones, widespread email, or texting.
+Galvanized women raised over $50,000 in just a few weeks, in an era without cell phones, widespread email, social media, or texting.
 It was a true social media mobilization and it happened before the Internet was ubiquitous.

 Yet, these women who contributed money and signed their names were not in alignment with others in their communities.
 Shortly before the Clarence Thomas confirmation hearings began, 54% of African Americans supported his nomination to the Supreme Court; immediately after Anita Hill’s testimony, that percentage increased to as high as 70%.
-Indeed, Maya Angelou wrote a beautiful poem in support of Clarence Thomas.